 Gary is a lifetime resident of Arlington Heights, Illinois.
 He is the “ultimate” Cubs fan, having attended least one game a year at Wrigley Field since 1965.
 He is founder and operator of Windy City Hitman Entertainment since 1989.

-Kevin Todd, Ruling Elder
+Kevin Todd, Ruling Elder and Clerk

 Kevin came to Spring Valley (now Christ Presbyterian) in the summer of 2017 with his wife Brenda, and they soon both joined as members, as did their daughter, Grace.
 He became an elder in early 2019.
 Kevin is a transplant from Minnesota (which has "real winter") and married Brenda, a Wheaton native, 30+ years ago.
 They have three adult daughters (Jessie, Blythe, and Grace) of whom they are reasonably (and justifiably) proud.
 Kevin is a partner in the Chicago law firm of Hoogendoorn & Talbot.